 When to complain

-We can only act on a particular dispute if a formal complaint is made.
 We advise and assist both consumers and businesses; however, we can only accept a formal complaint about a business or landlord, not a consumer or tenant.

-We invite written complaints when:
+We can accept written complaints when:

 - the consumer or tenant has made a reasonable attempt to resolve the dispute with the business or landlord.
 For more information, view our Resolve a dispute page